menandmice/ansible-module/ansible/docs/README.md

 3. `/etc/ansible/plugins/inventory`
    Local installation.
-As most Ansible installations use the `/etc/ansible` directory as the Ansible top-directory (as this is the default in an Ansible installation)
+As most Ansible installations use the `/etc/ansible` directory as the Ansible top-directory (as this is the default in an Ansible installation) this is probably the best installation option.
    When installing the inventory plugins in this directory, the Ansible `lookup` path needs to be set in the `/etc/ansible/ansible.cfg` file, pointing to the lookup plugin directory.